felipelincoln/free-auto-roll/README.md

 It auto checks the option **Roll without captcha** and then clicks the button **ROLL**.
+*Warning: It costs RP each roll, increasing the cost by 1 every roll.*

 ## Installing on Chrome
 0. `git clone https://github.com/felipelincoln/free-auto-roll.git`